yurabh/bulletin_board_server/README.md

 3.1 You can use Apache Tomcat server to run and deploy this application and create a war file in the maven section (plugins).

-3.2 You must use Apache Maven tool to collect the project.
+3.2 You should use Apache Maven tool to collect the project.
 You can find all the dependencies in the maven pom file of the project.